UP | HOME

 2. If something is mocked it is not benefiting from extra test coverage that testing another part of the system provides

-3. We already need the dependencies anyway so isolated the dependencies for testing is not overly helpful
+3. We already need the dependencies anyway so isolated the dependencies for testing is not overly helpful for our development use-case

-4. Mocking is a place to introduce new errors and bugs (e.g., did you correctly mock the object)
+4. Mocking is a place to introduce new errors and bugs (e.g., did you correctly mock the object?)

 • With that said mocking can be helpful in many cases, especially if some code depends on something that takes a long time or moves a robot